h-calderon/portfolio/final-project-part-2.md

 ## Interview script

-Text here!

 | Goal                              | Questions to Ask                                            |
 |-----------------------------------|-------------------------------------------------------------|
 |Make the graphs easy to understand |Do you have any questions or comments about what you've seen?|
 |The storyline should be cohesive   |Would you change the order of the topics?                    |
 |All the required parts are included|Is there anything you'd add or remove?                       |

-Text here!

 ## Interview findings
-> Detail the findings from your interviews.
-Do not include PII.
-Capture specific insights where possible.

-Text here!

 | Questions               | Interview 1 (briefly describe) | Interview 2 | Interview 3 |
 |-------------------------|--------------------------------|-------------|-------------|